david-thrower/cerebros-core-algorithm-alpha/README.md

 from ast import literal_eval
 ```

-Amount of compute resources you want to spend
+Set how much compute resources you want to spend (Cerebros will build and train a number of models that is the product of these 2 numbers)
 ```python3

 NUMBER_OF_TRAILS_PER_BATCH = 2